miversen33/Server-Automation-Setup/README.md

 ## How To Run
 Running the setup script is easy.
 Simply provide it a configuration file to load and it handles everything else.
 ```
-serverautomation -f=yourfile
+serverautomation -f=yourfile.validextension
 ```
 ### Available parameters
 ```
 -f, --file: Your configuration File.
-    This must be a JSON or YAML file, unless the script excplicitly gives you a file to run.
+    This must be a JSON or YAML file, unless the script explicitly gives you a file to run.
 -v, --verbose: Tells the system to print out more details
 -d, --debug: When enabled, we will still connect to the remote server,
     but then we simply dump all the commands we would run to the terminal window for the user to see
 -e, --onfail: How to handle failure.
-Options are (continue:default, die)
+Options are (continue, die).
+Default is continue
 ```

 ### What About Server Failure?